oribarilan/fliq/README.md

 def skip(n: int = 1) -> 'Query'
 ```

-Yields the items after skipping the first n items (as returned from the iterator).
+Yields the elements after skipping the first n (as returned from the iterator).

 Example: